 - Add the powdered (confectioners sugar) one cup at a time.
 Mix on low speed until incorporated.

-- Add in your apple cider, salt, cinnamon, and vanilla extract, and mix on medium to high speed for 8 minutes until light and creamy.
+- Add salt, cinnamon, and vanilla extract, and mix on medium speed to incorporate.
+Add in the apple cider reduction (make sure it's at room temperature) a tablespoon at a time, and mix on low to incorporate.
+Once it's all added, then you can increase the speed to high speed for 8 minutes until light and creamy.
+If the mixture slightly curdles, keep mixing it will smooth back out.
 Once cupcakes are cooled, fill the piping bag and pipe the frosting on top.

 - If not using immediately, store in a container in the refrigerator until ready to use, mix again until light and fluffy.